HH197/Deep-Generative-Modeling-and-Probabilistic-Dimension-Reduction/README.md

 $$f_{\mathrm{NB}}(y;\mu ,\theta ) = \frac{{{{\Gamma }}(y + \theta )}}{{{{\Gamma }}(y + 1){{\Gamma }}(\theta )}}\left( {\frac{\theta }{{\theta + \mu }}} \right)^\theta \left( {\frac{\mu }{{\mu + \theta }}} \right)^y,\quad \forall y \in {\mathbb N}$$

+The $\pi$ is essentially the probability of dropouts which is a common issue in scRNA-seq data, and the NB distribution is effective in modeling the count nature of the data.
+Therefore, the ZINB distribution can be effective in modeling the scRNA-seq data.

 scVI uses a Bayesian approach in which the probability of observing $Y_{ij}$ is $p(Y_{ij}{\mathrm{|}}z_i,s_i,\ell_i)$, where $s_i$ is the batch annotation of each cell, and $\ell_i$ and $z_i$ are the latent variables.
 The $\ell_i$ is a variable following a Gaussian distribution with a dimension of one which captures technical variations.
 On the other hand, $z_i$ is a multi-dimensional variable following a Gaussian distribution that captures biological variations.
 The overall structure of the scVI has two parts: the Variational posterior and Generative model.
 The Variational posterior consists of multiple fully-connected Neural Networks (NNs) to transform the gene expression count into two latent variables ( $\ell_i$ and $z_i$ ).
 The Generative model part contains several fully-connected NNs which generate $\pi_i$, $\mu_i$, and $\theta_i$, the parameters of ZINB distribution, from the latent variables ( $\ell_i$ and $z_i$ ) and batch annotations ( $s_i$ ).

 The Colab notebook contains a short report of my implementation, interpretations, and results.